 I have vivid memories of accompanying my Mom to one of several large department stores in the pre-mall days of the 1960s.
-The stores toy department was jammed with all the latest offerings to fulfill a child’s appetite whetted by Saturday morning commercials and the thick Sears Wish Book.
-Just past the aisles of colorful playthings was an area gaily decorated with twinkling lights and pine garland and speckled with oversized red velvet bows and piles of fake snow.
+The store’s toy department was jammed with all the latest offerings to fulfill a child’s appetite whetted by Saturday morning commercials and the thick Sears Wish Book.
+Just past the aisles of colorful playthings was an area gaily decorated with twinkling lights, pine garland, speckled with oversized red velvet bows and piles of fake snow.
 In the center sat a raised platform covered with more fake snow surrounding a great throne on which sat the seasonal fat man himself.
 Several holly-decked pylons connected by candy-striped rope designated a queue line.
 Excited children chatted and fidgeted as they waited their turn to greet St. Nick and impart their requests for gifts.

-My mom directed me to join the line while she made arrangements with the elves operating the huge tripod-supported camera for a photographic record of my encounter with Santa.
+My mom directed me to join the line while she made arrangements with the “elves” operating the huge tripod-supported camera for a photographic record of my encounter with Santa.
 (Although I’m sure he did, I don’t recall my older brother joining us for these yearly excursions.
 Obviously, he got wise to this scam at an earlier age than I did.)
 I patiently waited for my chance to tell Santa what I wanted.
 I knew that we didn’t celebrate Christmas, didn’t have a Christmas tree and especially didn’t have a chimney or fireplace, but I never made the connection.
 All I knew was: if you wanted presents, this was the guy to ask.
 A smiling little girl in white tights and a plaid coat climbed down from Santa’s lap and happily skipped away.
-A college-age young lady in full elf uniform waved me in.
+A young lady — no doubt earning a few bucks on her winter break from college, in full elf uniform — waved me in.
 My moment in the spotlight had arrived.
-My mom stood by the platforms exit ramp and beamed.
-I’d fix that in a few minutes.
+My mom stood by the platform’s exit ramp and beamed.
+Well, I’d fix that in a few minutes.

 “My very own roll of Scotch tape.”

-”I want my very own roll of Scotch tape.,” I repeated.
-(Okay, I thought, the guys old.
+“I want my very own roll of Scotch tape.,” I repeated.
+(Okay, I thought, the guy’s old.
 Maybe he didn’t catch me on the first go-round.)
-Santa looked over my shoulder at my mother.
+Santa looked over my shoulder at my mother, seeking some sort of clue.
 My mother frantically looked around for a place to hide.
-She glanced back at Santa with a that-is-not-my-kid-on-your-lap look on her face.
-Santa looked at me again and saw the I-am-not-shittin’-around look on my face.
+She glanced back at Santa with a painful “that-is-not-my-kid-on-your-lap” expression on her face.
+Santa looked at me again and saw the “I-am-not-shittin’-around” expression on my face.
 With disbelief, he stammered as he echoed my request.

 “A roll of Scotch tape?”